msahrana/msahrana/README.md

 ### Hi there 👋, I am MD.
 SAYED ANOWER RANA
 #### React Developer

 I am a professional React Developer.
 I support the development of any eye-catching website.
 I create a Frontend website.
-I have two years of practical experience in building front-end websites.
+I have one year of practical experience in building front-end websites.

 I know about HTML, CSS, react, javascript, MongoDB, node.Js